ChrisTracy/ChrisTracy.github.io/_posts/2024-07-18-using-github-actions-to-deploy-caddyfile.md

 ### 3. Set Up a Self-hosted Runner

 > The account you use for GitHub actions must have permission to write to the caddy_file volume on the machine.
-It also needs permission to restart the caddy docker container.
-I recommend creating a new account for the github actions service and adding this to the /etc/sudoers file (where git is the name of your account): git ALL=(ALL) NOPASSWD: /bin/cp, /usr/bin/docker restart *
+It also needs permission to run exec on the caddy docker container.
+I recommend creating a new account for the github actions service and adding this to the /etc/sudoers file (where git is the name of your account): git ALL=(ALL) NOPASSWD: /bin/cp, /usr/bin/docker exec *
 {: .prompt-danger }

 1. Go to your repository on GitHub.